 Make Fur History

 In Canada, hundreds of thousands of animals are killed every year for their fur.
 Fur-bearing animals are either bred into industrial fur farms across the country or are trapped in wild, urban, and private settings.
-Both methods cause immense animal suffering for unnecessary products.
+Both methods cause immense animal suffering for unnecessary fashion products.
 In addition to the suffering that fur-bearing animals experience, the commercial fur trade has far-reaching detrimental impacts to the environment, local communities, and public health.

 Fur Farming